 It is worth to visit the Vedda museum that showcases many ancient artefacts and traditional paintings of this community.
 The paintings are coloured with vegetable dye and pale in colour.
 There is a collection of bones and skulls of animals for demonstration at the museum.
 Vedda community is happy to see the visitors and arranges demonstrations for the visitors.
 One can see the traditional dancing of the Vedda community, which performed with bows and arrows.
 The museum is surrounded by tree houses and thatched roof tied together with coconut leaves.
-Visitors to this place feel like being in a village that surrounded by thick jungle.
+Visitors to this place feel like being in a village surrounded by thick jungle.

 About indigenous people of Sri Lanka

 Sri Lanka is a multi-ethnic multicultural country and the peoples of the island divided into several ethnic groups.
 Majority of the population is made of Sinhalese, Tamils and Moslems while moors, boras and was considered being minor ethnic groups.

 Even though the Veddas community or Wanniya-laeto considered being a minor ethnic group, the origin of the community goes back to the 16,000 B.C or Neolithic community of the island.
 Some of the archaeologists believe that the origin of the Veddas community goes even far earlier than that.

 English sailor (Robert Knox) who was in captivity of Kandyan king in 1681 had to live in the captivity for 20 years.
 It is believed that Robert has done the first accurate description of the indigenous community on the island.